fabriziobagala/pokemon/README.md

 # Pokemon

-A REST API that given the name of a Pokemon returns its description in Shakespearean style.
+An ASP.NET Core Web API that given the name of a Pokemon returns its description in Shakespearean style.

 ## Prerequisites